GINGKA-HAGANE-1/Iterative-Methods-Calculator/README.md

 # Iterative Methods Calculator

-A web-based calculator for solving systems of linear equations using Jacobi and Gauss-Seidel iterative methods, finding dominant eigenvalues using the Power Method, and performing various interpolation methods.
+A web-based calculator for solving systems of linear equations using various numerical methods, including iterative methods and interpolation techniques.

 ## 🚀 Features